 The Jackson 5ive Cartoon Facts

-The Jackson 5ive cartoon was the second positive Black cast cartoon to appear on Saturday Morning and Motown Productions’ first television series.
+The Jackson 5ive cartoon was the first positive Black cast Saturday morning cartoon series featuring Black musicians, the second positive Black cast cartoon to appear on Saturday Morning and Motown Productions’ first television series.
 Motown executives had to “approve every aspect of the series” and they rejected a number of writers’ scripts before things met their approval.

 The Jackson 5ive cartoon was also the first positive cartoon that featured Black musicians.
 Prior to this, animators regularly used jazz musicians Cab Calloway, Thomas “Fats” Waller, Louis Armstrong, Ethel Waters, and Bill “Bojangles” Robinson as archetypes for a host of animals and people in animated features.
 Many of these caricatures reinforced stereotypes about Blacks’ natural ability to dance and sing and their supposed animalistic nature.